-Proceeds from the sale of the Bonds will be used for (i) the construction, renovation, improvement, acquisition, and equipment of school buildings in the District, including the purchase of necessary sites therefor, and (ii paying the costs of issuance of the Bonds.
+Proceeds from the sale of the Bonds will be used to (i) construct and equip a new middle school campus and purchase buses; and (ii) pay for the costs of issuance of the Bonds.
 See "Sources and Uses of Funds" herein.